fed/blog/content/uses.md

 I always keep a notepad close for journalling, doodling and brain dumping either when I'm on the go or throughout the day when I'm at home.

-I've got an old [Kindle Paperwhite](https://www.amazon.com/kindle/shop/kindle-paperwhite) (7th generation but still going strong) I use to read my ebooks, which is particularly convenient when travelling, although lately I've been making use of my local library which is a great way to enjoy physical books without the extra clutter.
+I've got an old [Kindle Paperwhite](https://www.amazon.com/kindle/shop/kindle-paperwhite) (7th generation but still going strong) I use to read my ebooks, which is particularly handy when travelling/onebagging.
+I really like that I can push websites and other content straight from my iPhone into my Kindle through the Kindle app (which is honestly slowly replacing Instapaper for me).

+In the past few years I've also been making use of my local library, which is a great way to enjoy physical books without the extra clutter.

 ∎

-**Last updated:** April 2025
+**Last updated:** March 2026